cockroachdb/docs/StyleGuide.md

 #### Escaping special characters

-Sometimes you may need to escape special characters to acheive proper rendering.
+Sometimes you may need to escape special characters to achieve proper rendering.
 This is most common in the following two cases:

 - You are using Jekyll-reserved characters (e.g., double `{{ ... }}`) in code blocks.
 To escape these, wrap the specific line(s) you wish to escape using the Liquid tags `{% raw %} ... {% endraw %}`.
 For example: